doctor-g/gamestudio_23_24/course_plan.md

 2. If any items are not clearly satisfied, write a postmortem.
 The postmortem is an essay whose goal is to highlight what you have learned from the experience.
-Regardless of how many items were not clearly satified, you write only one postmortem, although that postmortem may be multifaceted.
+Regardless of how many items were not clearly satisfied, you write only one postmortem, although that postmortem may be multifaceted.

     A successful postmortem will have the following structure, making